 There’s a lot more to a salad than just the dressing, but for me, it’s the perfect place to start.
 The right dressing can spruce up just about any plant-based food in a healthy, flavorful way.

-Call on these five staple recipes as a starting point for the next time you’re in a pinch, and build off the dressing to create a meal even the healthiest among us will enjoy.
+Call on these seven staple recipes as a starting point for the next time you’re in a pinch, and build off the dressing to create a meal even the healthiest among us will enjoy.